Dirac vs. Majorana HNLs (and their oscillations) at SHiP: Results

 As discussed in \cref{sec:model_selection_summary}, we define the sensitivity to lepton number violation as the smallest mixing angles for which \ship{} has a $1/2$~probability of either rejecting or detecting LNV, if it is respectively absent or present with the same rate as LNC.
 The results are presented in \cref{fig:lnv_sensitivity}, along with various existing exclusion bounds and detection sensitivity \footnote{The usual sensitivity, by opposition to the sensitivity to lepton number violation discussed here.} limits for planned or proposed experiments, extracted from the report of the Physics Beyond Colliders working group~\cite{pbc_2019}.
 We only show the sensitivities of experiments which can not only set exclusion bounds, but also reconstruct the HNL mass, should it be observed.
 Note that in order to be consistent with the \ship{} detection sensitivity, which was computed for one Majorana HNL, we present our results for one HNL as well.
 In the realistic case of $\mathcal{N} \ge 2$ HNLs, both curves must be scaled down by a factor of~$\mathcal{N}^{1/2}$.
 Above the black dashed line, \ship{} should be able to distinguish Dirac-like ($\mathcal{H}_1$) and Majorana-like ($\mathcal{H}_2$) HNLs.
 We have discarded the HNL masses for which the early stopping criterion returned the first iteration as the best, since it suggests that the classifier has failed to learn anything about the data.
 Below $\SI{0.7}{GeV}$, additional production channels $H \to h_V' l_{\alpha} N$ (where $h_V'$ denotes a vector meson) become significant, and have not been implemented with spin correlations in our Monte-Carlo simulation.
 Therefore we also restrict the HNL mass to $M_N \gtrsim \SI{0.7}{GeV}$.
 Additionally, since the sensitivity is almost identical for excluding $\mathcal{H}_1$ or $\mathcal{H}_2$, we only plot one limit, which corresponds to excluding $\mathcal{H}_1$ at $90\%~\mathrm{CL}$ if LNV is actually present.

-We can see that the larger number of accepted events at higher masses initially compensates for the worse classification accuracy, but is not sufficient any more as we approach the $D$~threshold.
+We can see that the larger number of accepted events (indicated in \cref{fig:lnv_sensitivity} by the thin dashed grey lines) at higher masses initially compensates for the worse classification accuracy, but is not sufficient any more as we approach the $D$~threshold.
 In practice, we expect that systematic uncertainties about the $D$~spectrum and the simulation will decrease the sensitivity at both ends of the mass range, where the classification accuracy is already close to~$1/2$.
 Comparing the results to the \ship{} detection sensitivity, we see that around~\SI{1}{GeV}, the model-selection sensitivity limit is about one order of magnitude above the detection one, while remaining well below the planned NA62${}^{++}$ limit as well as existing bounds.

 This leads us to an interesting conclusion: there exists a non-trivial region of parameter space, unconstrained by current or near-future experiments, where \ship{} would not only be able to detect HNLs, but also characterize them as either Dirac-like or Majorana-like particles.
 As discussed in \cref{sec:heavy_meson_spectrum,sec:spectrum_systematics}, this conclusion is robust with respect to uncertainties on the heavy meson spectrum.